FilleHeureuse/Fake-News-Detection-System/Project Management Plan (PMP)/II. Project Initiating.md

 # PROJECT INITIATING
-Several tasks were stated in the initiation procedure: defining the project's objective, preparing the project charter, identifying the project's stakeholders, appointing the project team, and holding a kickoff meeting.
+Several tasks were stated in the initiation procedure: defining the project's goal, preparing the project charter, identifying the project's stakeholders, appointing the project team, and holding a kick-off meeting.

-#### 1. Project Objective
+#### 1. Project Goal
+To develop a system that users can employ to identify and filter out websites that contain inaccurate and misleading information.
 #### 2. Project Charter
 #### 3. Project Skateholders
 #### 4. Project Team